RVenkatesh/Ember-Slider/README.md

     }
 }
 ```
-Refer [Configurations options](/#configuration-options) section for details about how different options available.
+Refer [Configurations options](/#configuration-options) section for details about the different options available.

 ## Configuration options